ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/mte_on_pixel8/_review.md

 review:
     - questions:
         question: >
-            Can MTE be enabled strightforward in my Google Pixel 8?
+            Can MTE be enabled on my Google Pixel 8?
         answers:
-            - Yes, this option is available in phone settings.
+            - Yes
-            - No, we need to enable first Developer options in phone settings.
+            - No
-        correct_answer: 2
+        correct_answer: 1
         explanation: >
             MTE option is part of Developer options.
-Developer options need to be enabled first in phone settings to access MTE option.
+Developer options need to be enabled first on your Google Pixel 8 phone to access MTE.

     - questions:
         question: >
-            Which of the below statements is false?
+            Which of the statements below is false?
         answers:
             - MTE working principle is based on a Lock and Key model.
             - Tagging memory implements the lock.